ati-ozgur/course-r-programming/2020/project-2020-todo.md

 11. Find mean profit for orders whose Delivery Status is not late.

-12. Find top 10 late products (delivery status is late)
+12. Find top 10 late products (delivery status is late).
+Which products this company consistently late delivering.

 13. Find top 10 in-time products (delivery status is not late)